ssbc/ssb-group-exclusion-spec/README.md

 ### 4.7.
 Forked epochs with disjoint membership

 Suppose there are two forked epochs `L` and `R`.
-If `common(L,R) ∩ common(R,L)` is empty, then nothing needs to be performed in this situation, because the forked epochs represent two disjoint contexts.
+If there are no witnesses of the fork, i.e. `forkWitness(L,R) = ∅`, then nothing needs to be performed in this situation, because the forked epochs represent two disjoint contexts.
 From the perspective of peers in `members(L)`, epoch `R` does not exist, and from the perspective of peers in `members(R)`, epoch `L` does not exist.
 See figure 7.

 ```mermaid